 Check Out Local Entertainment

 When I went to St. Petersburg for a semester in college, I overpacked.
 I hauled things to Russia I never wore there, and things I’d never used before but thought I might need while I was abroad.
 Big mistake.
-Not only was dragging around a 75 pound bag hard on my bag, but it was hard on the environment.
+Not only was dragging around a 75 pound bag hard on my body, but it was hard on the environment.
 It’s better to err on the side of too little; if it turns out you need something you left at home, you can buy it in your host country.
 If you just can’t figure out how to lighten your load, check out our Ultimate Guide to Packing Light.

 Buy a Bike